 "Huh.
 That's true.
 You certainly do know where we live.
 Well, here."
-Lorelai holds out the money for him to take.
+Lorelai says, giving him money.
 "After all, you earned it."

 "Rory's bracelet.
 You had it the whole time."

 "What?
 Did you break into our house?
-You got all dressed in black and pulled Mission: Impossible?"
+You get all dressed in black and pulled a Mission: Impossible?"

-"Actually, I came down the chimey and pulled a Santa Claus."
-Jess jokes.
+"Actually, I came down the chimney and pulled Santa Claus."
+Jess argues, sarcastically.

 "A ridiculous accusation deserved such a response."

-"So it's just a coincidence I catch you coming out of Rory's room a half an hour before she mysteriously find the bracelet under her bed?"
+"So, it's just a coincidence I catch you coming out of Rory's room a half an hour before she mysteriously finds the bracelet under her bed?"

 "Why would you do this?"
-Lorelais asks with disgust.
+Lorelai asks in a look of disgust.

 "I gotta go."